Language Disorders and Speech Disorders: Types and Symptoms

 One of the more apparent speech disorder is stuttering, where the person will have an alteration in the fluidity and organization of words.

 Even though the language is a complex process and speech disorders can have a number of different symptoms, we can identify certain signs that would indicate a possible speech disorder.
 We can differentiate the following in child speech disorders:

 - Expressive language: This problem might become apparent when the child has a very limited vocabulary compared to others of his or her age.
 They may have a hard time learning new words, and they may confuse verb tenses.
 Look out for using general words (this, that, etc.), rather than the precise word.
 They may not talk very much, and they say things that don’t make sense, even though they’re able to pronounce the words well.
 The child might use a limited structure in their sentences and repeat the same sentences when they speak.

-- Expressive language: Some common signs of an expressive language disorder in children are seeming disinterested when other people talk, trouble following directions or a hard time understanding what is being said.
+- Receptive language: Some common signs of an expressive language disorder in children are seeming disinterested when other people talk, trouble following directions or a hard time understanding what is being said.

 Types and classification of language disorders

 An affection that makes speech difficult due to muscle problems that inhibit speaking.

 A type of language disorder that is classified by the alteration, omission, or substation of certain phonemes for other, incorrect ones.

 There are different types of dyslalias: